Notions of rank and independence in countably categorical theories: Introduction

 In this study we consider (only) $\omega$-categorical theories $T$ and investigate a hierarchy of ranks, the {\em $n$-ranks} for $n < \omega$, where the $n$-rank is defined entirely in terms of the algebraic closure operator on $\mcM\meq$ (where $\mcM$ is a model of the theory) {\em restricted} to the set $M_n$ containing every real element and every imaginary element that corresponds to an equivalence class of an $\es$-definable equivalence relation on $M^k = \underbrace{M \times \ldots \times M}_{\text{$k$ times}}$ where $k \leq n$.
-With the $n$-rank we define a notion of {\em $n$-independence}.
+With the $n$-rank we define a notion of {\em $n$-independence}, denoted $\indn$.
 Without further assumptions than $\omega$-categoricity, $n$-independence restricted to $M_n$ has all the properties of an independence relation according to \cite{KP} (possibly) {\em except} for the symmetry property.
 The main technical contribution of this study is to isolate a property, parametrized by $n$, which implies (in fact, is equivalent to) that $n$-independence is symmetric.
 The property in question (Assumption~\ref{assumption about exchange property}) is the {\em exchange property} of algebraic closure restricted to elements of $M_n$ with $n$-rank 1 (over some $C \subseteq M\meq$).
 More precisely, if, for any $C \subseteq M\meq$, the algebraic closure using parameters from $C$ restricted to elements of $M_n$ with $n$-rank 1 over $C$ has the exchange property, then $n$-independence is symmetric, and hence it is an independence relation in the sense of \cite{KP} when restricted to $M_n$, which is stated by Theorem~\ref{n-independence is an independence relation}.
 Using this we can relatively easily show the statement of Theorem~\ref{the assumption implies that T is rosy} that if, for {\em all} $n < \omega$, the algebraic closure restricted to elements of $M_n$ with $n$-rank 1 has the exchange property, then the theory is rosy, which is proved by showing that thorn-independence has local character (see \cite[Theorem~3.7]{EO}).
 Thus, an $\omega$-categorical theory which is {\em not} rosy must, for some $n < \omega$, have a model $\mcM$ and $C \subseteq M\meq$ such that algebraic closure using parameters from $C$ restricted to elements of $M_n$ with $n$-rank 1 over $C$ does {\em not} have the exchange property.
-This may be useful for finding a dividing line between $\omega$-categorical rosy theories and $\omega$-categorical non-rosy theories.
-Actually, I am not aware of any example of an $\omega$-categorical theory that is {\em not} rosy.
-Hence the results presented here may help to either find an $\omega$-categorical non-rosy theory, or to rule out the existence of such a theory.
+This may be useful for finding a dividing line between $\omega$-categorical rosy theories (e.g. dense linear order and the Fr\"{i}ss\'{e} limit of a class of finite relational structures with free amalgamation \cite{Con}) and $\omega$-categorical non-rosy theories (e.g. the Fra\"{i}ss\'{e} limit of finite boolean algebras and $T^*_{feq}$ in \cite[Example 2.6]{Adl}).
+A consequence of Theorem~\ref{the assumption implies that T is rosy} is that if algebraic closure on $M\meq$ is trivial in the sense of Definition~\ref{definition of trivial acl up to n}, then the theory is rosy, as stated by Theorem~\ref{trivial acl implies that T is rosy}.